-This beautiful 1863 historic red-brick building was completely re-imagined in 2019 as a sleekly contemporary boutique hotel blending the best of local history and modern comfort.
-The laid-back welcome and sweet charm of Southern hospitality awaits guests of the Magnolia, with a blend of premium amenities and the flawless service of a professional, gracious staff that knows how to take care of every need.
+This beautiful 1863 historic red-brick building was completely re-imagined in 2019 as a sleek contemporary boutique hotel that blends together the best of local history and modern comfort.
+The laid-back welcome and sweet charm of Southern hospitality await guests of the Magnolia, with a blend of premium amenities and the flawless service of a professional, gracious staff that knows how to take care of every need.

 - Located in the heart of the Central Business District and steps away from the French Quarter, the Magnolia is the perfect jumping-off point to experience world-famous jazz, nightlife, and Cajun cuisine.